-Ending a long-term relationship is difficult, I would probably rate it high up there amongst the worst things to deal with in life.
-I’ve had a few long term relationships in the past and having them come to an end was like having my heart ripped out of its chest and squished in front of me.
+Ending a long term relationship is difficult, I would probably rate it high up there amongst the worst things to deal with in life.
+I’ve had a few long term relationship problems in the past and having a long term relationship come to an end was like having my heart ripped out of its chest and squished in front of me.
 You know?
 The feeling when your heart drops into your belly and lives there for at least a good year!
 It’s not pleasant but maybe after reading this little blog piece it might help you understand what’s happening to you emotionally and you might, just might be equipped to make better decisions than I have done in the past.

 When we break up with our long term partner we go through a period of bereavement.
 I’m not too sure if this is proven yet, but I feel the emotions that I endured were exactly that.
 After all we are bereaving ourselves from a person.
 They walk away from our lives for good and which is why it is often hard to let them go, or turn up at their new house like a scene from Pretty woman at 3am in the morning.